 Each year, millions of people from around the world come to experience and celebrate Semana Santa in Spain, and it is arguably the largest Catholic celebration in the world.

 Songkran Water Festival, Thailand

 Unquestionably the most anticipated and exciting Buddhist celebration in Thailand, Songkran falls every year from Apr.
 13th to the 15th and is the Thai New Year’s national holiday.
 Coinciding with the rising of Aries on the astrological chart and the New Year of several Southeast Asian calendars, Songkran analogously correlates with the Buddhist solar calendar.

 For three days straight, locals and tourists alike line the streets with water guns, buckets, balloons and hoses to participate in the world’s largest water fight during Thailand’s hottest month.
 Water madness overtakes the country, and while anyone is at risk for a soak down, foreigners and law enforcement seem to be the favorite targets.

 A beautiful celebration filled with colors of every shade and tone imaginable, Holi in India and Nepal is the countries’ first major Hindu celebration of the year, landing on the day after the March full moon.
 If visiting India or Nepal during Holi, be sure to wear old damageable clothes and prepare for pure chaos and mayhem as locals blast each other with colored dye powder for one full day and night.

 Known as the “festival of colors,” Holi celebrations involve dancing in the street to popular Bollywood music, performing religious rituals in front of a massive bonfire and praying that all internal evil be destroyed.
-A truly unique religious festival, Holi celebrates the end of winter and the victory of good over evil.
+Truly unique among religious festivals, Holi celebrates the end of winter and the victory of good over evil.

 Kandy Esala Perahera, Sri Lanka